The-INVINCIGUY/Arduino-watch-with-on-board-BMS/README.md

 * Pick-and-place files
 * Schematic exports

-## Engineering Challenges
+## Goals

-Key challenges addressed during development:

 * Compact component placement beneath the OLED display
-* Integration of USB programming, charging, RTC, display, and user input on a single PCB
+* Integration of USB programming, using correct components, charging, RTC, display, and user input on a single side of the PCB for cheaper PCBA
 * Low-power operation using RTC-assisted sleep modes
 * Battery voltage measurement without a dedicated regulated reference
 * Four-layer PCB design and routing

 ## Future Improvements

-* Additional watch faces
-* Stopwatch and timer functions
-* Expanded alarm functionality
 * Optional microSD support
 * Further power consumption optimisation

 ## Notes

 This project represents a complete custom watch platform built around the ATmega328P.
-Both the hardware and firmware are developed specifically for this design, allowing full control over every aspect of the system.
+Both the hardware and firmware (bare minimum time with sleep has been done) are developed specifically for this design, allowing full control over every aspect of the system.